 Aligning Design with Recognized Standards: Turning Three Shots into Two

-In the world of instructional design, particularly in client-driven environments, it’s easy to feel the pressure of output over outcome.
-But if our goal is true learner growth, we must remember the fundamental principle that applies to world-class athletes and educators: quality over quantity.
-As legendary golfer Bobby Jones once said, “The secret of golf is to turn three shots into two.”
-The same principle applies to effective training: well-designed, focused instruction can reduce learner friction and improve outcomes.
-Let’s explore how aligning training design with recognized quality standards can help shift the focus from churn to craftsmanship.
+In instructional design, especially in client-driven environments, it’s easy to feel the pull toward output over outcome.
+Yet if our goal is genuine learner growth, the principle remains the same as in elite sports: quality beats quantity.
+Legendary golfer Bobby Jones said, “The secret of golf is to turn three shots into two.”
+In learning, just as in golf, focused, well-structured design can reduce friction and deliver better results.
+The key is aligning training with recognized quality standards so we move from churning out content to crafting purposeful learning experiences.

 Designing for How the Brain Learns